zanerock/cloudsite/site/docs/getting-started/your-first-site.md

 cloudsite create your-domain.com --source-path ~/website
 ```

-Where `--source-path` takes the path to your source directory.
+Where `--source-path` takes the path to your source folder.
 The path may be relative or absolute.

 ## Updating your site